 Shea was diagnosed with essential tremor in 2006, after noticing a tremor in her left index finger when it rested on the steering wheel of her car.
 Her neurologist at the time told her not to worry about it, but she did worry.
 Eventually, she sought out a movement disorder specialist.
 Enter Dr. Togasaki, who diagnosed her with both Parkinson’s disease and essential tremor in 2009.

 Shea says with a wry smile, “You don’t want to have your transmission worked on at an oil change place.
 Dr. Togasaki is my transmission specialist.”

 A Coordinated Team Effort

 DBS treatment at Keck Medicine of USC is a comprehensive, intensive process.
 A neuropsychologist, psychologist, a neurosurgeon and a social worker in some cases see patients with a definitive Parkinson’s diagnosis who are currently getting some benefit from the Parkinson’s medications.
-Patients are also encouraged to attend a DBS support group, held at Keck Medicine of USC and run by Nasrin Esnaashari, NP, MSN, instructor of clinical neurology at Keck Medicine of USC, who programs the DBS for each patient in a series of appointments after their second surgical procedure.
+Patients are also encouraged to attend a DBS support group, held at Keck Medicine of USC and run by Nasrin Esnaashari, NP, MSN, instructor of clinical neurology at Keck School of Medicine of USC, who programs the DBS for each patient in a series of appointments after their second surgical procedure.